 Journal of Neurologic Physical Therapy

-Smith, Beth A.; Stergiou, Nicholas; and Ulrich, Beverly D., "Patterns of Gait Variability Across the Lifespan in Persons With and Without Down Syndrome" (2011).
+Smith, Beth A.; Stergiou, Nikolaos; and Ulrich, Beverly D., "Patterns of Gait Variability Across the Lifespan in Persons With and Without Down Syndrome" (2011).
 Journal Articles.
 36.